intunist/nnsvs-english-support/README.md

 # nnsvs-english-support
+**The original NNSVS English support.**

-HED and supporting files for English NNSVS Dataset Creation
+Support for English NNSVS Dataset Creation
 <br/>Now maintained by Intunist.

 This repo contains the files required to create an English dataset for use in NNSVS.